Ms Lyn Swinburne AO

 Ms Naomi Johnston

-Naomi has extensive experience managing disputes across Courts nationally as well as dispute resolution schemes, both internally and with external counsel.
-She has a highly developed risk radar, which enables her to identify and manage all aspects of risk, e.g. financial, reputation, media and operational risk, with a focus on achieving an outcome that aligns with the values and strategic focus of the organisation.
+She has extensive experience managing disputes across courts nationally as well as dispute resolution schemes, both internally and with external counsel.
+She has a highly developed risk radar, which enables her to identify and manage all aspects of risk (financial, reputation, media and operational) with a focus on achieving an outcome that aligns with the values and strategic focus of the organisation.

-Naomi is Committee Chair of the Community Advisory Committee, and a Director on the Board Quality & Safety Committee, and the Audit & Corporate Risk Management Committee.
+Naomi is Committee Chair of the Community Advisory Committee, and a Director on the Board Quality and Safety Committee, and the Audit and Corporate Risk Management Committee.

 Appointed to the Board in July 2018